 Exclusive Right of Burial

-An exclusive right of burial for a period of 99 years may be purchased either simultaneously when submitting a notice of interment, or for future use.
-Either inhabitants or non-inhabitants of the village may purchase grave spaces, however the charges are trebled for non-inhabitants of the village.
+Inhabitants or non-inhabitants of the village may purchase grave spaces, however the charges are trebled for non-inhabitants of the village.

-Any right of burial must be bought by the person for whom the grave is intended and non-residents must comply with three out of the four following criteria to be able to purchase an exclusive right of burial:
+Non-residents must comply with three out of the four following criteria to be able to purchase an exclusive right of burial:

 - have previously lived in the village for at least ten years;

 - has immediate family (either parents or children) currently living in the village;

 - has immediate family (either parents or children) already buried in the churchyard or cemetery; or